-- 2. Given two statements P and Q, we can form the mathematical statement "P or Q", denoted $P \lor Q$.
-This denotes the mathematical statement that is false if and only if both P and Q are false, and is true otherwise.3 - 3.
+- 1. Given two mathematical statements P and Q, we will often want to form the mathematical statement "P and Q", denoted $P \wedge Q$.
+This denotes the mathematical statement that is true precisely whenever both of P and Q are true, and is false otherwise. - 2.
+Given two statements P and Q, we can form the mathematical statement "P or Q", denoted $P \vee Q$.
+This denotes the mathematical statement that is false if and only if both P and Q are false, and is true otherwise.5 - 3.
 Given a statement P, we can formulate the mathematical statement "not-P," which we denote $\neg P$.
 This is the mathematical statement that is false whenever P is true, and true whenever P is false. - 4.
 Given two statements P and Q, we can form the mathematical statement "P is equivalent to Q", denoted $P \Leftrightarrow Q$.
-This denotes the mathematical statement that is true when P and Q are either both true or both false, and false otherwise (i.e. when exactly one of P, Q are true, and the other is false.) - 5.
+This denotes the mathematical statement that is true when P and Q are equal (i.e. both true or both false), and false when P and Q are different (i.e. exactly one is true and the other is false.) - 5.
 Given two statements P and Q, we can form the mathematical statement "P implies Q", denoted $P \Rightarrow Q$.
+This statement is equivalent to the claim that "if P is true, then Q must be true as well."
+In particular, we say that $P \Rightarrow Q$ is false whenever P is true while Q is false (as this would break the claim "if P is true, then Q must be true as well,") and is true otherwise.

-This denotes the mathematical statement that is false if and only if P is true while Q is false; under any other situation, we consider $P \Rightarrow Q$ to be true.
-Notably, this means that if P is false, $P \Rightarrow Q$ is true no matter what Q does; this allows us to say that statements like "If I am a purple elephant, then six is an odd number" are true4.
-(Because the P part is false, it doesn't matter whether the Q part is complete nonsense or not; our implication is automatically true.)
+In particular, notice that if P is false, $P \Rightarrow Q$ will evaluate to true no matter what Q is.
+This allows us to say that statements like "If I am a purple elephant, then six is an odd number" are true6.
+This is because if the P part is false, it doesn't matter whether the Q part is complete nonsense or not; our implication is automatically true!
+This is probably one of the harder things to get a grasp on, so take some time to absorb this.